microsoft/pxt-arcade/docs/skillmap/space/activity2.md

 ---

-🔲  Check your player [__*sprite*__](#sprote "2-D image that moves on the screen") and to make sure you're happy with it.
+🔲  Check your player [__*sprite*__](#sprote "2-D image that moves on the screen") to make sure you're happy with it.

-🔲  If you want to make changes, click the sprite inside the block and design a new kind of vehicle OR turn it into an alien creature using the sprite editor! 👽
+🔲  If you want to make changes, click the sprite image to design a new kind of vehicle OR turn it into an alien creature using the sprite editor! 👽